 Drink at least a full 8-ounce glass of water prior to leaving the house, and make sure that you bring a refillable water bottle with you while you’re on the go.
 It can be inconvenient to carry a water bottle with us when we ride – no one likes a bouncing addition to their tack set-up – but the Cashel Water Bottle and Cell Phone holder fixes that problem with its simple snap system, which keeps your water bottle snug on any saddle.
 Pick yourself up one of these holders and carry a bottle of water with you while you ride.

 Need an insulated water bottle to keep your water cool through your ride?
 Takeya is my go-to water bottle.
 The lid stays with the bottle so you can’t drop it on a ride, the opening is just the right size so water doesn’t spill out the sides of your mouth and the handle at the top makes it easy to grab or attach to anything with a carabiner clip.

 So, remember beating the heat in the saddle this summer is both about comfort AND safety.
 Stay hydrated and stay cool.
 Make use of your common sense, your horsemanship skills and these great products to have a fun and productive riding season.

 Cover Photo: Sharon Jantzen

-Just so you know, clicking the above product and photo links takes you to the product on either the the Riding Warehouse or Amazon site.
+Just so you know, clicking the above picture and product links takes you to the product on either the Amazon or the Riding Warehouse websites.
 This makes shopping easy and convenient for you.
 We do get a little kick-back from items purchased, giving us resources to bring you more stories, but your price stays the same.
 It’s a win-win!
-Local riders, you can eliminate the shipping charge by ordering Riding Warehouse items online and requesting pick-up – during checkout – at the Riding Warehouse store.
+Also for local riders you can order items online and request pick-up – during checkout – at the Riding Warehouse store in San Luis Obispo.
 Happy Trails!